blog-url

 2. Papayas

-This ‘tropical beauty’ is another fruit to avoid during pregnancy.
+This ‘tropical beauty’ is another fruit to avoid in pregnancy.
 While papayas are nutrient-rich, the fruit is rich in latex, which may lead to uterine muscle contractions.
 Wondering what ‘latex’ is?
 It’s the white fluid that oozes out of papaya skin when you cut it.
 Studies reveal that consumption of ripe papaya may not pose much of a threat to any pregnancy as they contain latex in lower amounts.
 But, unripe or semi-ripe papaya containing higher concentrations of latex is unsafe and should be avoided during pregnancy.6

 3. Polyphenol-Rich Fruits - Oranges, Grapes & More!